hacoo/rtik/README.md

 This project attempts to create a modular, easy-to-use IK system for UE4.
 The goals are as follows:

- - Implement 'full-body' IK: that is, the ability to smoothly IK the hands and feet of a humanoid character, with appropriate adjusment to the torso, etc. See [1] for an idea of how this is done (though my approach will probably be a little different).
+ - Implement 'full-body' IK: that is, the ability to smoothly IK the hands and feet of a humanoid character, with appropriate adjusment to the torso, etc. See [1] for an idea of how this is done (though my is slightly different).

  - Provide a modular set of AnimGraph nodes that can be used to build IK setups.
-These nodes will be 'lower level', but should enable animators to create custom IK setups without needing to write C++.
+These nodes are 'lower level', but should enable animators to create custom IK setups without needing to write C++.

  - Create higher-level AnimGraph nodes for more common IK setups.
 These should make common IK scenarios easy to set up.
 In particular, a very easy-to-use setup for humanoids will be provided.